Argent77/A7-SkipChateauIrenicus/SkipChateauIrenicus/readme/readme.txt

 The item description of the dryads' acorns have been slightly altered to give you some information what you can do with it.

+For BG2:EE before patch 2.0 and original BG2 the mod uses less advanced methods to transfer dungeon loot to the surface.
+As a result you may miss out on some minor stuff or have duplicate items, depending on how much you looted the dungeon before teleporting to the surface.

-Note: There may be a general slowdown of the game for a few seconds after the initial cutscene on Waukeen's Promenade
+Note: For BG2:EE v2.0+ and EET there may be a general slowdown of the game for a few seconds after the initial
-      which is caused by the item transference process.
+      cutscene on Waukeen's Promenade, which is caused by the item transference process.

-Optional component: Deal with skipped NPCs
+Optional component: Deal with skipped NPCs (requires main component, requires BG2:EE or EET)

-This component allows you to recruit NPCs which might have been missed because you skipped the dungeon.
+This component allows you to recruit NPCs, which might have been missed because you skipped the dungeon.
 It comes in two flavors:

 1. Vanilla NPCs only